-Collaborative communities tend to work the best when the members curate and recombine the ideas and share information freely.
+Collaborative communities tend to work the best when the members curate and recombine ideas and share information freely.
 More importantly, efficient team building skills are developed when the members are responsible for self-learning as well as other members’ learning.
 This simply implies that the learners help each other and share a common goal.
 This exactly defines the vision and purpose of working in a company.

 While carrying out group activities, individuals develop critical thinking along with improving their debating skills.
-Critical thinking is one of the most desired skills that the companies look for in a candidate while hiring.
+Critical thinking is one of the most desired skills that companies look for in a candidate while hiring.
 Developing Critical thinking skills helps students perform better in group discussions as well as in personal interviews where tricky questions are often asked.

 With all these benefits, it is important to opt for collaborative learning for CAT preparation.
 The question is- How to start building the groups?

-It’s actually easy; if you want to build a group, start with talking to your peers at the who are preparing for CAT as well.
-Nowadays, it has become easier to post on your social media and create a group and posting to seek interested candidates.
+It’s actually easy; if you want to build a group, start with talking to your peers who are preparing for CAT as well.
+Nowadays, it has become easier to post on your social media and create a group and post to seek interested candidates.

-After you have got the interested candidates’ list, do a research on what the candidates already know and in what do they want to improve.
+After you have got the interested candidates’ list, do research on what the candidates already know and what do they want to improve.
 There can be someone who is a master in quantitative but falters in verbal or vice versa.
 Make a table and see how the group can help each other.
 This way you are creating a synergy in the group – a skill that every manager should have.

 Now it is important to find a venue where you can have your daily meetings and start-off – with your preparation while keeping the best times suitable for the group in mind.
 Make sure to meet and discuss at the time and make it regular so you won’t be deprived of the benefits of collaborative learning.

 For any doubts regarding the CAT, comment below or call our CAT counsellors at 09241333666